randall-frank/deflection/README.rst

 -------
 The game is written entirely in Merlin 6502 assembly.

-There is a build script in this repo that is capable of generating a .2mg file from the sources.
+There is a build script in this repo that is capable of generating a .po file from the sources.
 It requires several tools to be installed:

 - Python